RkolaK/portfolio-projects-kr/README.md

 # Data Science Portfolio – Kleber R.

 Welcome to my data science portfolio!
-This repository contains a collection of projects completed as part of my Master's program.
+This repository contains a collection of projects completed over the past years.
 Each project demonstrates a key concept in data science such as data cleaning, exploratory analysis, visualization, machine learning, or real-world problem solving.

 ## Projects Included